damnhandy/Handy-URI-Templates/README.md

 ## Maven

-To use the latest version of Handy URI Templates, you need to add the following dependency to your pom.xml:
+To use the latest version of Handy URI Templates, you need to add the following dependency to your `pom.xml`:

 ```xml
 <dependency>